camelwater/rr-blog/content/basic-python-discord-bot.md

 Discord Bots are extremely commonplace nowadays, and you likely use them every time you're on Discord.
 Every single one of those bots was created by another Discord user (or perhaps a group of users).

-Let's learn how to create a simple one, and from there you might be able to create the next Carlbot or the next Rhythm!
+Let's learn how to create a simple one, and from there you might be able to create the next Carlbot or the next Rythm!

 ## Setup {#setup}